Mission Statement/Ráisteas Misin

 - Constantly monitor issues affecting sustainable travel in Galway

 - Consider the implications for cycling in new developments/strategies and make submissions to relevant local and national authorities.

 - Share our expertise with decision makers and the public.

 - Meet up for regular socials.

-- Campaign to improve services for cyclists, pedestrians and public transport users
+- Rethinking road layout to improve access for public transport and cyclists.

 - more bicycle parking for Galway

 - a more useful Galway Bike Share Scheme

 - cycle skills training for adults and children